auxfuse/Milestone1/README.md

 ![Priority Matrix UXD](assets/readmeimages/prioritymatrix.PNG)

 ##### <i>Structure</i>
 The overall structure of the website will be a conventional __"Family Tree"__.
-It will consist of 5 page, a modal and several links to external points of interest, i.e. Social Media.
+It will consist of 5 pages, a modal and several links to external points of interest, i.e. Social Media.
 The Navbar on larger device widths will position itself at the top of the page, even when scrolling, and read the title of each page from left to right.
 The title of the page currently active will highlight <i>"orange"</i> to notify the user of their location.
 The navbar will collapse to a <i>"hamburger"</i> icon on smaller device, that when clicked will expand to show the underlying menu.